Category Archives: French Royals

 • Alexandrine Le Normant d’Étoiles (1744) – died in childhood

-Her marriage gained her access to Parisian high society and soon she was one of the prominent hostesses at her home at Étoiles.
-By 1742, the King had been made aware of her, and soon she began to pursue him.
-After crossing paths several times, Jeanne was soon invited to a masked ball in February 1745.
-At the ball, the King publicly declared his affection for her and by the following month, she was his mistress.
-She was given apartments directly about the King’s at the Palace of Versailles and was officially separated from her husband two months later.
-In order to allow her to be present at court, the King purchased the Marquisate of Pompadour and gifted the estate and a coat of arms to Jeanne.
+Jeanne’s marriage gained her access to Parisian high society and soon she was one of the prominent hostesses at her home at Étoiles.
+By 1742, King Louis XV had been made aware of her, and soon she began to pursue him.
+After crossing paths several times, Jeanne was invited to a masked ball in February 1745.
+At the ball, King Louis XV publicly declared his affection for her, and by the following month, she was his mistress.
+Jeanne was given apartments directly about the King’s at the Palace of Versailles and was officially separated from her husband two months later.
+To allow her to be present at court, King Louis XV purchased the Marquisate of Pompadour and gifted the estate and a coat of arms to Jeanne.
 She was now the Marquise de Pompadour.
-Later that year, she made her formal entry to court and quickly ingratiated herself with the Queen, determined to establish good relationships with the members of the royal family.
+Later that year, she made her formal entry to court and quickly ingratiated herself with Queen Marie, determined to establish good relationships with the royal family.

 King Louis XV of France. source: Wikipedia

-Perhaps closer to the King than anyone else in his life, Jeanne exerted significant influence on him when it came to both personal and political matters.
+Perhaps closer to King Louis XV than anyone else, Jeanne exerted significant influence on him in both personal and political matters.
 Louis relied greatly on her advice and support, and in turn, was immensely generous in his gifts to her.

-By 1750, her physical relationship with the King had ended, but unlike other mistresses who had been cast off, Jeanne remained at the King’s side, continuing to be his closest advisor and confidante.
-She also worked toward exposing Louis to the arts and culture, promoting festivals and theatrical performances, and consistently inviting new artists and artisans to the French court.
+By 1750, her physical relationship with King Louis XV ended.
+However, unlike other mistresses who were cast off, Jeanne remained at his side, continuing to be his closest advisor and confidante.
+She exposed King Louis XV to the arts and culture, promoting festivals and theatrical performances, and consistently inviting new artists and artisans to the French court.
 Despite their romantic relationship being over, the King’s gifts continued to show his deep affection and respect for Jeanne.

-At the end of 1753, King Louis purchased the Hotel d’Evreux in Paris to provide Jeanne with her own residence in the city.
-However, Jeanne spent most of her time at Versailles or visiting her daughter, and avoided Paris as much as possible.
-Public sentiment in the city was never in her favor, as most resented the fact that she was a commoner enjoying the company of their King.
-Years later, the property would become known as the Elysée Palace, and now serves as the official residence of the President of France.
+At the end of 1753, King Louis XV purchased the Hotel d’Evreux in Paris to provide Jeanne with a residence in the city.
+The property would become known as the Elysée Palace and now serves as the official residence of the President of France.
+However, Jeanne spent most of her time at the Palace of Versailles or visiting her daughter, and avoided Paris as much as possible.
+Public sentiment in the city was never in her favor, as most French people resented that she was a commoner enjoying the company of their King.

-In 1756, she was appointed Lady of the Palace to the Queen, the highest possible position at the French court, and in 1760, he purchased the Marquisate of Menars and Jeanne was created Marquise de Menars.
-Three years later, he elevated Menars to a duchy, making Jeanne the Duchess de Menars.
+In 1756, Jeanne was appointed Lady of the Palace to the Queen, the highest possible position at the French court, and in 1760, King Louis XV purchased the Marquisate of Menars and Jeanne was created Marquise de Menars.
+Three years later, King Louis XV elevated Menars to a duchy, making Jeanne the Duchess de Menars.

 Madame de Pompadour.source: Wikipedia

-After having been at the French court for twenty years, Jeanne’s constant ill-health began to take its toll on her.
+After having been at the French court for twenty years, Jeanne’s constant ill health began to take its toll on her.
 She contracted tuberculosis and became gravely ill.
-During this time, the King personally helped to care for her, but with no success.
+During this time, King Louis XV personally cared for her but with no success.
 On April 15, 1764, in her apartments at the Palace of Versailles, Madame de Pompadour died at the age of 42.
-Per her wishes, she was buried in the chapel of the Capuchin convent in Paris, alongside her mother and daughter.
-In her will, she left many of her properties to the King, while the rest were inherited by her brother.
+Per her wishes, she was buried in the chapel of the Convent of the Capuchins in Paris, alongside her mother and daughter.
+Jeanne left many of her properties to King Louis XV, with some inherited by her brother.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.